Bansari711/Tip-Calculator/README.md

 ## User Stories

 The following **required** functionality is complete:
+**Required Tasks**
+- [x] Creating the Tip Calculator
+- [x] Adding Tip Calculator Settings Page
+- [x] Designing the Settings Page
+- [x] Loading and Saving via View Controller Lifecycle

-[x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+- [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * Settings page to change the default tip percentage.

 The following **optional** features are implemented: